benleung/leetcode/cheatsheet.md

   - `dp[j]`
     - match with question (number of coins)

-- dp basic
-  - dp[i] to represent combinations that last end index is i (should revisit again) arithmetic-slices
-  - dp-jump

-- dp-lis
-  - lis
-    - O(N^2) solution, using last end index i
-    - `dp[i] = max(dp[i], dp[i+j] + 1)`
-    - the optimal solution is however, without using dp, but intelligently build an array with binary search
-  - num of lis
-    - DP array can store more than one thing by tuple

-- dp-house-robber
-  - using last end index i
-  - decision of include this or not include this

 - dp-lcs
   - longest-common-subsequence
     - one index for start, one index for end